 Today, there is a pressing need to secure the long-term health of the mountain, enrich visitor experiences and inspire a new generation of stewards.
 The TLC brings together the four agencies responsible for the management of Mount Tamalpais and its expansive lands (the National Park Service, California State Parks, Marin Municipal Water District, and Marin County Parks) and a conservation nonprofit (Golden Gate National Parks Conservancy) to combine resources, talent, and know-how for the long-term benefit of the mountain.

 On March 21, 2014, these four land management agencies and the Conservancy codified this new partnership by signing a five-party Memorandum of Understanding (PDF, 2.8MB).
 This historic agreement will allow the agencies to more easily work across boundaries, and outlines the Conservancy’s role as the philanthropic lead for this new initiative.

 An Homage to the Past

-The TLC builds upon decades of foundational conservation work and public stewardship of Mount Tam by public agencies, nonprofit organizations, conservation leaders, and passionate community members.
+The TLC builds upon decades of foundational conservation work and public stewardship of Mt.
+Tam by public agencies, nonprofit organizations, conservation leaders, and passionate community members.
 We stand on the shoulders of those who have come before us, and will work side-by-side with those who continue to care for the mountain today.

 A Vision for the Future

-With their newly-signed agreement in hand, the land managing partners and the Conservancy have begun to explore how to preserve, enhance, and restore Mount Tam’s ecological, scenic, and historic treasures.
+With their newly-signed agreement in hand, the land managing partners and the Conservancy have begun to explore how to preserve, enhance, and restore Mt.
+Tam’s ecological, scenic, and historic treasures.
 Through strengthened partnerships and an energized community of support, the TLC aims to enhance and amplify the impact of: